bmi203-2023/minimal-viable-package/README.md

 html_theme = 'sphinx_rtd_theme'
 ```

-Next, if we want Sphinx to autogenerate our package's documentation from our code using the **autodoc** extension, we need to point Sphinx to the directory our Python package's source code.
+Next, if we want Sphinx to autogenerate our package's documentation from our code using the **autodoc** extension, we need to point Sphinx to the directory containing our Python package's source code.
 We'll do this by adding the following lines of code to the top of **conf.py**.

 ```python
 import os